rgevaert/ABCD/README.md

     cd installation
     ./create_deb

-It will then create the Debian package in the installation directory.
+It will then create the Debian package (for you current architecture) in the installation directory.
+Use

+   ./create_deb i386

+to create for e.g. i386

 ## Installing ABCD Debian package